-General Civil matters, business, real estate, contracts and closings;
+General Civil matters, business, real estate, contracts legacy planning and special needs planning;

 Advocating for disabled individuals and their families:

 - Preparing Advance Directives for the disabled individual and their families / caregivers;

 - Protecting family and individual assets while maintaining eligibility for necessary government benefits;

 - Preparing a comprehensive transition plan;